UIKit0/kairos/README.markdown

 * IntelliJ IDEA (Optional)

 1) Java
-On Macos java is installed by default so normally you have nothing to do and you can skip this step.
+On Macos java is installed by default so normally you have nothing to do except entering java in a terminal.
 On linux you can use your package manager to install the latest java version, just make sure you are using the Sun/Oracle version and not the OpenJDk because the code is using some imap classes only available in proprietary version.